 photo | thalia moshtag

 SINAN REFIK ZAFAR is a New York based sound designer and composer.
-His recent work includes Constitution Means to Me (Broadway, National Tour, Amazon Prime, NYTW, The Kennedy Center, Berkeley Rep, Clubbed Thumb); What To Send Up When It Goes Down, And She Would Stand Like This (The Movement Theatre Company); Jump (Playmakers Rep); peerless (Yale Repertory Theater); Novenas for a Lost Hospital (Rattlestick Playwrights Theater); Hamlet (Waterwell), The Wolves, The Legend of Georgia McBride, Detroit, Intimate Apparel (TheatreSquared); We are Proud to Present (Yale Dramat), Detroit (TheatreSquared), Richard in 9 Poses (Clubbed Thumb), Midsummer (Tiltyard), Macbeth (d.
-Will Frears) and Lindsey Ferrentino’s Amy and the Orphans (Carlotta Festival of New Plays).
-Other regional credits include O, Fallen One (Curly Cue & Co); Blood Knot (Lounge Theatre), Woyzeck (Illyrian Players); Julius Caesar (Griot Theatre of the West Valley).
+His recent work includes English (Broadway, The Atlantic); What the Constitution Means to Me (Broadway, National Tour, Amazon Prime, NYTW, The Kennedy Center, Berkeley Rep, Clubbed Thumb); What To Send Up When It Goes Down (The Movement Theatre Company).
+He has worked at many theaters, including: Playwrights Horizons, Signature Theater, MCC, MTC, The Public, The Atlantic, Second Stage Theater, Lincoln Center, The Kennedy Center, The Guthrie, Mark Taper Forum, Berkeley Rep, The Goodman, Arena Stage, Williamstown Theatre Festival, and more.
 He holds an MFA from the Yale School of Drama and a BA in Drama with honors in sound design from the University of California, Irvine.

 My goal as an artist is to use sound as a gateway to make art accessible to the masses.
 Humans have a natural sense of music and rhythm, which I utilize to draw audiences into a specific text, work, or other creative project.